-Financial engineers create the analytical and mathematical tools used in financial institutions such as banks, credit unions, and mutual fund brokers.
+Financial engineers create the analytical and mathematical tools used in banks, credit unions, and mutual fund brokers.
 These professionals need deep knowledge of economic theory, statistics, and applied math.
-In the workplace, they typically straddle the finance and technology departments, meaning they also need extensive knowledge of computer programming.
+In the workplace, they typically work with finance and technology departments, meaning they also need extensive knowledge of computer programming.

 Unexpected Careers for Math Majors

-Math careers are not limited to teaching, research, and accounting, and not all math majors have to focus on statistics to find well paying jobs.
-Math is a versatile major, equipping students with skills in calculation, problem solving, and logic.
-It can launch students into careers in business, criminal justice, research, and even meteorology.
-Even fields that traditionally employed liberal arts majors are now reaching out for graduates with skills in quantitative methodology and data analysis.
+Math careers are not limited to teaching, research, and accounting, and not all math majors have to focus on statistics to find lucrative jobs.
+Math is a versatile major, equipping students with skills in calculation, problem-solving, and logic.

-Math majors can complement their studies with coursework in healthcare, technology, banking, or psychology to open even more diverse fields of work.
-Today's job market reflects an economy dependent on data, information, and precision, and a bachelor's degree in math can also serve as a solid foundation for graduate coursework in medicine, law, business, or computer science.
+Today's job market reflects an economy dependent on data, information, and precision.
+A bachelor's degree in math can also provide a foundation for graduate coursework in medicine, law, business, and computer science.

 - Production Supervisor

 Usually employed in industrial and manufacturing industries, production supervisors manage divisions within plants.
-They require a knowledge of logistics, leadership, productive, and analysis.
-Most production supervisors hold at least a bachelor's degree in business or financial math, and many earn certification with the association for operations management.
+They must understand logistics, leadership, productivity, and analysis.
+Most production supervisors hold at least a bachelor's degree in business or financial math, and many earn professional certifications.

 - Operations Research Analyst

-Operations research analysts need critical thinking skills, college math, and technology know-how to evaluate their employers' operational processes.
-These professionals use their skills in statistics, trend analysis, and data analytics to perform actionable research.
-Applied mathematics jobs like this require a bachelor's degree, and usually industry certification, as well.
+Operations research analysts need critical thinking skills, college-level math, and technology abilities to evaluate their employers' operational processes.
+These professionals use statistics, trend analysis, and data analytics to perform actionable research.

 - Insurance Underwriter

-Strong skills in financial analysis help insurance underwriters assess risk, analyze payments, and determine if their companies should insure a prospective client.
+Strong financial analysis skills help insurance underwriters assess risk, analyze payments, and determine if their companies should insure a prospective client.
 Starting in this field usually requires a math-related bachelor's degree, preferably in accounting or finance, plus certification or training as an underwriter.

 - Fraud Investigator

-Fraud investigators help determine whether individuals or companies committed an illegal act for private gain with the intent to deceive and defraud the victim.
-These professionals need a deep knowledge of financial math, computer science, criminal justice, and communication studies to do their jobs.
+Fraud investigators determine whether individuals or companies committed an illegal act for private gain with the intent to deceive and defraud the victim.
+These professionals must understand financial math, computer science, criminal justice, and communication to do their jobs.

-Meteorologists observe and predict the weather, for both the general public and private clients.
+Meteorologists observe and predict the weather.
 Weather forecasting requires strong math skills and atmospheric science knowledge, plus good communication abilities.
-Meteorologists must be able to assimilate complex data into easily readable graphs, reports, and presentations, which is a skill acquired in many college math curricula.
+Meteorologists must turn complex data into easily readable graphs, reports, and presentations.

-Where Can You Work as a Math Professional?
+Where Can You Work With A Math Degree?

 - Software Development

-Software developers must use extensive mathematical logic and discrete math.
-In fact, software development majors and math majors can sometimes build curricula that are cross-pollinated with courses from other disciplines.
+Software developers use extensive mathematical logic and discrete math.
+Software development majors and math majors often take similar courses.

 - Insurance and Financial Services

 Careers for math majors in financial services include actuarial analyst, investment analyst, CPA, and private wealth manager.
-Students looking for these jobs may emphasize financial mathematics in their majors.
+Students seeking these jobs can focus on financial mathematics during their programs.

 - Advertising, Branding, and Sales Promotions

 Math majors can employ their problem-solving skills as market research analysts for marketing and advertising firms.
-They also create algorithms that track the sale of specific products and services.
+In these roles, they can also create algorithms that track the sale of specific products and services.

 K-12 education is a consistent field, and postsecondary education is a rapidly expanding one.
 Schools and colleges across the country grapple with a serious shortage of qualified math teachers.